-Secondary Growth Area classifications were identified in locations where long-term scenarios for extraterritorial growth are possible.
+A Rural Transition Area classification identifies in locations where long-term scenarios for extraterritorial growth are possible.
 Most of these extraterritorial areas (as far as the amount of land involved) are designated for residential expansion on the Future Land Use Map.
 The plan has identified more than four times the amount of projected demand in this area, but all of the land identified is adjacent to existing residential land use.
 Thus, the flexibility of the plan allows for growth to occur in the most efficient and effective manner.
 The same can be said for commercial and industrial identified growth areas which are planned for as continuations of current commercial and industrial land uses.
-This approach reflects the plan's primary goals of ensuring flexibility and fiscal responsibility in the placement of these land uses on the Preferred Land Use Map.
+This approach reflects the plan's primary goals of ensuring flexibility and fiscal responsibility in the placement of these land uses on the Future Land Use Map.